highcharts/highcharts/docs/stock/navigator.md

-Navigator (Highstock only)
+Navigator (Highcharts Stock only)
 ================

 The navigator is a small series below the main series, displaying a view of the entire data set.
 It provides tools to zoom in and out on parts of the data as well as panning across the dataset.

 ![navigator.png](navigator.png)

-The navigator is enabled by default for the first series in all Highstock charts.
+The navigator is enabled by default for the first series in all Highcharts Stock charts.
 To configure which series are shown in the navigator, use the [`series.showInNavigator`](https://api.highcharts.com/highstock/plotOptions.series.showInNavigator) option.

     series: {